Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Case Studies

-We adopt the problem setups available in the open-source package OpenAI Gym~\cite{brockman2016openai} and the parameters in Table~\ref{tbl_parameter}.
-We train NN controllers for $1\times10^7$ steps.
-Fig.~\ref{fig_transformation} illustrates the transformation time and the number of leaves of the SDT for each NN controller.
-We also display the estimated number of leaves under a na\"{i}ve transformation method that generates a split at every node for every neuron in every layer, denoted by ``w/o branch removal''.
-This value signifies the percentage reduction in size achieved by our transformation.
+Figure ~\ref{fig_transformation} illustrates the transformation time and the number of nodes of the SDT corresponding to each NN controller.
+We also display the estimated number of nodes under a na\"{i}ve transformation method that produces a decision tree that includes a leaf node for every possible combination of choices determined by the ReLU activation regimes of the NN inner layers as well as the orderings of the output layer values.
+That is, each path from the root to a leaf node consists of branches determined by inner layer ReLU functions and comparisons between output layer values.
+The number of tree nodes created under this method is $2^{\sum_{i=2}^{L} N^i} - 1$, where $\sum_{i=2}^{L} N^i$ gives the total number of NN inner and output layer neurons.
+In Fig.~\ref{fig_ex_NN}, we observe that $2^{\sum_{i=2}^{L} N^i} - 1 = 2^4 - 1 = 15$.
 As shown in Fig.~\ref{fig_transformation}, the percentage of size reduction for the SDT increases with the number of NN layers.
-Furthermore, the size of the transformed SDT for the CartPole problem increases faster than for the MountainCar problem, which can be attributed to the difference in $N^1 = |x_t|$.
-Nevertheless, we were able to transform all the controllers in less than $60$~s.
+Furthermore, the size of the transformed SDT for the CartPole problem increases faster than that for the MountainCar problem, which can be attributed to the difference in $N^1 = |x_t|$.
+Nevertheless, we were able to transform all NN controllers in under $60$ seconds for the MountainCar and CartPole problems, and under $900$ seconds for the CarRacing environment, while existing methods failed with NNs exceeding ten neurons.

-Fig.~\ref{fig_action_mountain_car} plots the policies and SDT leaf node partitions for example MountainCar controllers.
-Note that constant action state-space regions become more complex as the depth of the NN increases.